What is a Merchant Cash Advance?

 Step 4: Speak to a Representative

 After applying, a representative will contact you to explain the repayment structure, rates, and terms of your available options.
-This will ensure that there are no surprises or hidden fees during repayment.
+This will ensure that there are no surprises or hidden fees during the repayment period.

 Step 5: Receive Approval